obsidianmd/obsidian-help/en/How to/Working with tags.md

-Tags are a very useful way of grouping multiple notes so they are easy to find.
+Tags are a very useful way of grouping multiple notes so they're easy to find.
 A tag is essentially a clickable search through your entire vault for a term.
 For example, clicking on #tags will bring up a search with all notes that contain that tag.
 Most people use them for broad categories of things, like a class you might be taking notes in or a type of idea.
 Some Zettelkasten practitioners like to use them as "entry points" for thinking about connected ideas.
-But ultimately, they are flexible enough that you can use them in any way you would like.
+But ultimately, they're flexible enough that you can use them in any way you would like.

 ### Add tags